American Pie (film): Release

 In May 1999, shortly before the film's release, Universal sold the international distribution rights to American Pie for $4–$5million, with additional bonuses based on the film's performance.
 The film rights were among the most popular being bid for at the 1999 Cannes Film Festival, the majority of which were purchased by Summit Entertainment, covering all non-English speaking territories.
 This sale was part of a financial risk mitigation strategy by Universal, but many Hollywood executives saw it as misguided given the film's relatively low budget of $11.8million, (Note: The 1999 budget of $11.8 million is equivalent to $ in .) $20million in international marketing costs, and the fact that international box offices were contributing 55% or more to a film's global gross.

 Premiere predicted that the film would be the eighth highest-grossing film of the summer with a gross of $100 million in the United States.
-According to the Los Angeles Times, American Pie was anticpated to become a sleeper hit of the summer, and had the potential to break the convention that American teen comedies performed poorly outside of the country.
+According to the Los Angeles Times, American Pie was anticipated to become a sleeper hit of the summer, and had the potential to break the convention that American teen comedies performed poorly outside of the country.
 The New York Times also cited American Pie as part of the then rising trend of mainstream television 'gross-out humor'.

 The film originally received an NC-17 rating from the Motion Picture Association of America until edits were made to secure an R rating.
 Universal wanted an R rating to distinguish it from recent PG-13 teen films.

 Home media

 American Pie was released on DVD and VHS on December 21, 1999, in both theatrical and unrated versions.
-The unrated version was released January 11, 2001 on laserdisc.
+The unrated version was released January 11, 2000 on LaserDisc.
 A new two-disc Ultimate Edition DVD release of the film debuted on July 31, 2001, to coincide with the release of its successor American Pie 2.

+On March 13, 2012, the film premiered on Blu-ray, along with American Pie 2 and American Wedding.